pre-srfi/emacs/README.md

 dialects, including Scheme, provided that a datatype is supplied for a text buffer that can grow and shrink.

-Emacs gives a name to each buffer, and all the buffers live together in one global namespace.
-This SRFI does not supply such a namespace, and hence does not deal with buffer names either.

 ## Buffer names

 GNU Emacs endows each buffer with a name.
 That name is displayed to